-The Specification and Description Language (SDL) solution for ConceptDraw PRO allows systems engineers to work with an implementation language, to build real-time systems involved in parallel processing.
+The Specification and Description Language (SDL) solution was developed for ConceptDraw PRO users to simplify their work with an implementation language as well as building the so-called real-time systems which are involved in the parallel processing.

 Example 1: SDL Architecture